 Round 3: In addition to the criteria from Round 2, also consider the likelihood of implementation along the following areas:

 - Social impact

 - Financial viability/sustainability

-Students will be asked to work with a mentor..
+Students will also be given the opportunity to work with a mentor.
 See the mentorship page for more information.